Hurricanes Stay Stronger Longer After Landfall Than in Past

 “That’s an amazing signal that they found,” said National Oceanic and Atmospheric Administration climate and hurricane scientist Jim Kossin, who wasn’t part of the study but did review it for the journal Nature.

-This study joins previous studies, many by Kossin, that show tropical systems are slowing downmore, wetter, moving more toward the poles — and that the strongest hurricanes are getting stronger.
+This study joins previous studies, many by Kossin, that show tropical systems are slowing down more, getting wetter and moving more toward the poles — and that the strongest hurricanes are getting stronger.

 Follow Seth Borenstein on Twitter: @borenbears .